 - Graduate Students (immediate openings, spring admission possible)

-We are seeking a self-motivated postdoctoral researchers to join our group to work on the topics of nano-opto-mechanics, integrated nonlienar optics and optogenetic probes.
+We are seeking a self-motivated postdoctoral researchers to join our group to work on the topics of 2D material (graphene, 2D transistion metal chalcogenides(MX2)) based optoelectronics.
 Priorities are given to candidates with strong backgrounds, both experimental and theoretical, in ultrafast optics, nonlinear optics, device design and fabrication.
 Other experiences in nanofabrication, photonic bandgap structure design, AMO physics and quantum optics are advantageous.
 Interested candidates please send a CV and a research statement to Professor Mo Li: email@example.com.

 We acknowledge funding support prvoided by: